-Two months later, Prince returned to Hollywood to finish his fourth album; but equipment problems necessitated that he move operations from HSR to nearby Sunset Sound.
-He booked Sunset’s largest room, Studio 3, as a “lockout session,” meaning that “he had that studio 24 hours a day for as long as [he] wanted,” engineer Ross Pallone recalled.
+In August, Prince returned to L.A. to finish his fourth album; but equipment problems at HSR necessitated that he move operations to nearby Sunset Sound.
+He booked the largest room, Studio 3, as a “lockout session,” meaning “he had that studio 24 hours a day for as long as [he] wanted,” engineer Ross Pallone recalled.
 Pallone would have the studio ready each afternoon around four; Prince “would show up sometime between [eight] and 10, and we would work all night… I remember going home to my house between [four] and [six] in the morning, and sleeping till about [two], then going back to the studio every day” (Brown 2010).

 One of the perks of the lockout session was that Prince “could have anything equipment-wise he wanted set up in there–be it outboard gear or musical instruments–and no one could touch it,” Pallone told author Jake Brown (Brown 2010).
 The artist took this opportunity to record a new song, “Private Joy,” with a brand new toy: the Linn LM-1, a state-of-the-art drum machine designed by musician and engineer Roger Linn.
 Released in 1980, the LM-1 was the first drum machine to use digital samples of live acoustic drums, rather than the synthesized white noise and sine waves utilized by earlier models.
 Prince wasn’t the first artist to own an LM-1; Fleetwood Mac, Peter Gabriel, Leon Russell, Boz Scaggs, Stevie Wonder, and even Daryl Dragon–the “Captain” of Captain & Tennille–all ordered theirs direct from Linn (Vail 292).
 But more than any of his contemporaries, Prince would leave an indelible mark on the machine’s prominence in pop music and its expressive possibilities.

-Prince had, of course, used drum machines before the LM-1: “Annie Christian” and “Sexuality” both used non-Linn models, and he had been using basic rhythm boxes for home recording since 1977.
+Prince had used drum machines before: “Annie Christian” and “Sexuality” both used non-Linn models, and he had been using basic rhythm boxes for home recording since 1977.
 But the richness of the LM-1’s drum samples and, even more importantly, the fact that each “drum” could be individually tuned in pitch, made it an instant staple of his studio and live repertoire.
 His enthusiasm was enough to make drummer Bobby Z briefly fear that he had been rendered obsolete: “When I heard ‘Private Joy’ for the first time, that was the moment that I knew things were going to change,” he told Nilsen.
 “But he told me right away that I was gonna play pads hooked up to the drum machine” (Nilsen 1999 82).

 As a showpiece for the LM-1, “Private Joy” is understandably tentative; we don’t hear any of the radical effects or pitch-shifting that made later masterpieces like “When Doves Cry” so distinctive.
 But the new machine plays an essential role in the song’s infectious bounce: opening with two rapid-fire tom triplets and augmenting the bridge with synthesized handclaps on the offbeat.
 The relatively sophisticated beat, with multiple distinct fills, shows off the LM-1’s programming capabilities in an era when most drum machines used simple prefabricated rhythms.